 Yes, you can put a monetary value on trees even after a tree has been taken down in an emergency, such as after a storm or high winds.
 You may even be able to recapture your loss through an insurance claim or as a deduction from your federal income tax.

 How Can I Find Out What My Trees Are Worth?

 Want to know the value of your trees?
 A tree care professional can use industry guidelines to determine their worth.
 These guidelines have been widely adopted in the field and are recognized by insurance companies, the courts, and the Internal Revenue Service (IRS) in most cases when looking to claim a loss.

-Most people might not be aware that in addition to the aesthetic functions of trees, they also serve less obvious function which contribute to their value such as:
+Most people might not be aware that in addition to the aesthetic functions of trees, they also serve a less obvious function that contributes to their value such as: